“Do not let the struggle define you, rise up and keep moving forward”

 This week of training was different than the rest because I was preparing to run my first race of the year.

-I was so excited to run Pasadena again because it was my second time on the course and it wouldn’t rain this year.
+I was so excited to run the Pasadena half marathon again because it was my second time on the course and it wouldn’t rain this year.

 Though I was excited to run the race for the second time, it was difficult.
 I forgot about the hills and inclines on the course.